JaneliaSciComp/JaneliaDataStandards/REVIEW_PROCESS.md

 ## 1. The Big Picture

 Is this article appropriate for the Janelia Data Standards project?
+1. Yes
+2. No
+3. Comments: ...
 Is the general premise of the article sound?
+1. Yes
+2. No
+3. Comments: ...
 Is the proposed data standard generalizable beyond that author’s particular use case?
+1. Yes
+2. No
+3. Comments: ...

 ## 2. Technical Choices